Shane-Neeley/HummScroller/README.md

 **Got to this point where it was buying BTC-USDT, but wasn't updating the paper balance on Hummingbot**

+From Discord: you can see the trade `status`, but there's a bug not reporting the paper balance.

+TODO: https://hummingbot.org/operation/export/  ...
+Export the trades to a file and then make that data available from a Telegram bot, so you can see your daily tweet-like-trade performances.

 ---

 Telegram Bot: TBD -- commands like `/humscroller_init @handle`, `/humscroller_stats`, `humscroller_leaderboard`